danrosher/FasterACOS/README.md

 shows gains from 5.7-15 times other methods.

 Implementation calculates and stores the maclaurin series co-efficients for asin, with identity functions for faster convergence (see code comments).
+Faster convergence means less terms required for the same accuracy.

 All functions use this series.

 ### BenchMark Results